swcarpentry/sql-novice-survey/index.md

 and we now want to store that information in a way that will make search and analysis easy.

-Thee common options for storage are text files, spreadsheets, and databases.
+Three common options for storage are text files, spreadsheets, and databases.